Vitali Klitschko vs. Corrie Sanders

 Vitali Klitschko vs. Corrie Sanders, billed as Let the Next Era Begin, was a professional boxing match contested on 24 April 2004 for the WBC Heavyweight Championship.

 Background

-After his TKO loss to Lennox Lewis in June 2003 Vitali Klitschko first sort out an immediate rematch, however after some initial interest Lewis ultimately declined, deciding not to fight for the rest of 2003.
+After his TKO loss to Lennox Lewis in June 2003 Vitali Klitschko first sought an immediate rematch, however after some initial interest Lewis ultimately declined, deciding not to fight for the rest of 2003.
 As a result, Klitschko faced Kirk Johnson in a WBC Heavyweight Title Eliminator stopping him in 2 rounds making him Lewis's mandatory contender.

 In January 2004, Lewis announced his retirement from boxing leaving the WBC belt vacant.

 Corrie Sanders caused the Upset of the Year in 2003 when he knocked out Vitali's younger brother Klitschko to win the WBO belt.
 After vacating the belt he agreed to face Vitali for the now vacant WBC title.

 Going into the fight Vitali Klitschko was ranked as the best Heavyweight in the world by Ring magazine (Corrie Sanders was 3rd).